vtex/faststore/packages/graphql-utils/README.md

 })
 ```

 This code import two helpers from our lib, `gql` and `request`.
 Use the first one to wrap query declarations.
-Use the result of this expression to feed te `operationName` parameter of `request`.
+Use the result of this expression to feed the `operationName` parameter of `request`.
-That's it! you can use this in most GraphQL Clients, like Apollo Client, SWR and React Query.
+That's it! you can use this in most GraphQL Clients, like Apollo Client, SWR, and React Query.
 Also, this is compatible with your favorite frameworks like Next.JS and Gatsby.

 For instance, to use it with SWR, you can declare a useQuery hook: